LIONS FOUNDATION OF CANADA DOG GUIDES

 Once the virus has been contracted, it can take anything from one day, two to eight weeks, between one and three months, or even up to a year before symptoms appear.
 After that the virus doesn’t hold back.

-- Dogs that are allowed to roam on their own
+- Dogs or cats that are allowed to roam on their own

-- Dogs that come into contact with wild animals or pets that haven’t been vaccinated
+- Dogs or cats that come into contact with wild animals or pets that haven’t been vaccinated

 There are no accurate tests except a direct fluorescent antibody test (using brain tissue) which can only be performed after death.